ffquintella/docker-jira/README.md

 ### Version
+* Version: `7.2.3.1` - Latest: Upgraded to Jira 7.2.3
-* Version: `7.2.2.4` - Latest: Added feature to copy the content of the conf dir after startup (to share the dir)
+* Version: `7.2.2.4` - Added feature to copy the content of the conf dir after startup (to share the dir)
 * Version: `7.2.2.3` - Some small fixes on the startup scripts
 * Version: `7.2.2.2` - Jira 7.2.2
 * Version: `7.1.9.2` - 7.1.9